sebington/sebington.github.io/_posts/2024-11-29-electricity-and-rust.md

 Perhaps it’s time for engineers to rethink the design of e-bikes.
 Why not equip them with automatic gearboxes, reserving the traditional multi-sprocket cassette for sports enthusiasts and dedicated riders?
 This could strike a balance between convenience and thoughtful use, ensuring technology enhances rather than diminishes the user experience.

-Note: This post was originally written in French and then translated and post-processed by various AI systems.
+Note: This content was originally written in French and then translated and post-processed by various AI systems.